qiang1981cn/devsecops-neuvector/docs/part-1.md

 # Part 1 - Build Your Lab Environment on AWS Lightsail

-This script will help you setup a lab environment with 4 VMs running on AWS Lightsail.
+This script will help you setup a lab environment with 2 VMs running on AWS Lightsail.

 Estimated Completion Time: 30 mins

-* Rancher Management Server v2.6.1 instance (1 VM)
+* Rancher Management Server v2.6.10 instance (1 VM)
-* DevSecOps RKE2 cluster running `Harbor`, `Jenkins`, `Anchore`, and `SonarQube` (1 VM)
+* DevSecOps RKE2 cluster running `Harbor`, `Jenkins`, `Neuvector`, `SonarQube`, and for deploying applications (1 VM)
-* 2 single-node RKE2-based clusters (1 VM each) for deploying applications.

 ## Pre-requisites